Digital Marketing Consultant

 Experience Signals

-How to implement: Include specific, concrete examples from your own work.
+AI systems evaluate whether content demonstrates genuine first-hand experience with the topic.
+Include specific, concrete examples from your own work.
 Name real client scenarios (anonymized if needed).
 Reference specific tools, dates, outcomes, and failures.
-The phrase "in my experience" followed by a vague observation scores poorly.
-"In a 2025 e-commerce client project, we implemented GEO content restructuring across 15 top-traffic pages and saw AI citation frequency increase from 2 branded mentions to 14 over 90 days" scores exceptionally well it's specific, verifiable in principle, and demonstrates real-world application.
+"In a 2025 e-commerce client project, we implemented GEO content restructuring across 15 top-traffic pages and saw AI citation frequency increase from 2 branded mentions to 14 over 90 days" scores far higher than vague experience claims.

 Expertise Signals

-How to implement: Add your credentials explicitly near the top of any piece where expertise is relevant.
-Include the depth of nuance that only a practitioner would know the caveats, the edge cases, the "it depends" factors that make a guide genuinely useful versus superficially comprehensive.
-Reference primary sources and original research rather than citing articles that cite articles.
+Expertise is demonstrated through the quality and precision of your claims, depth of coverage, and accuracy of technical details.
+Add your credentials explicitly near the top of any piece where expertise is relevant.
+Include nuance that only a practitioner would know — the caveats, the edge cases, the "it depends" factors.
+Reference primary sources rather than citing articles that cite articles.

 Authoritativeness Signals